MauroCarvajalDeSousa/MauroCarvajalDeSousa/README.md

 <!-- 📫 Linkedin: https://www.linkedin.com/in/maurocarvajaldesousa -->

 #### Welcome to my GitHub profile!
 I'm an IT professional and a Sports Coach.
-I have joined this community in order to improve my coding skills learning new things from all of you and also to share my pieces of code and projects.
-I've been learning web development (technologies: JavaScript, NodeJS, ReactJS)
+I have joined this community in order to improve my web development skills learning new things from all of you and also to share my pieces of code and projects.

-#### ⚡ Currently working on data analysis with Python (libraries: NumPy, PanDas, Matplotlib and Seaborn)
+#### ⚡ Currently working on Data Analysis projects (turning raw, messy data into useful insights by cleaning the data up, transforming it, manipulating it, and inspecting it.
+All of this coding Python, taking advantage of its huge amount of available libraries).

 #### Welcome to my GitHub profile!